 Be aware that credit score providers aren’t always free.
 They may initially give you a free score — but also make you sign up for an expensive service.
 They may also only give you one free score and then you’d have to pay the next time you log in.

-Make sure you read the terms and conditions to confirm that it’s actually free before you sign up for a free credit score service.
+Make sure you read the terms and conditions to confirm that it’s actually free or affordable before you sign up for a free credit score service.

 Get Credit Monitoring with MoneyLion